AyushShevde/MindMatters-first/README.md

 - **Open Source Community** - For tools and libraries that made this possible

 ### Important Note
-###### "Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
+- "Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
 Unauthorized use may lead to plagiarism and copyright violations.
-Kindly obtain consent and written permission from the owner before forking, cloning, or redistributing this repository.
+Kindly obtain - -consent and written permission from the owner before forking, cloning, or redistributing this repository.
 Thank you for your understanding."
 ---

 **MindMatters** - Empowering India's future leaders with accessible mental health support. 🧠💙